-At BayNVC we know that the experiences of individuals, communities and organisations can be made more whole by recognizing, inviting, welcoming, and supporting perspectives often missing or overlooked because of the complex impacts of oppression and colonisation.
-Therefore, as a staff of people with a variety of backgrounds, we have created the All Voices Program.
+We know that the experiences of individuals, communities and organisations can be made more whole by recognizing, inviting, welcoming, and supporting perspectives often missing or overlooked because of the complex impacts of oppression and colonisation.

 We invite you to join us in providing financial support so that we all can deepen our work of nonviolence by making a donation.
 You can click here or on the button below.